 Group minors are available in science and social studies.
-The social science group minor consists of the specified course from each of the following four disciplines: Economics 221 and 222; Geography 110 and one course from 100, 201, 210, and 310; History 101 or 102 and 211; and Political Science 201 and 202.
+The social science group minor consists of the specified course from each of the following four disciplines: Economics 221 and 222; Geography 110 and one course from 120, 201, 210, and 310; History 151 or 152 and 211; and Political Science 101 and 102.
 The secondary group-science minor requires at least 24 semester hours of natural science, including a sequence of at least 12 semester hours in one of biology, chemistry, geology/earth science, or physics.
 The sequence must consist of approved courses appropriate for a secondary minor in the particular discipline, and each program must also include at least 4 semester hours in each of the other three disciplines.
-Each program must also include at least one course that considers the relationships among science, technology and society, such as Chemistry 101, 271, or 396; Physics 196; and Environmental Studies 201 or 202.
+Each program must also include at least one course that considers the relationships among science, technology, and society, such as Chemistry 101, 271, or 396; Physics 196; and Environmental Studies 201 or 302.
 A cognate of Mathematics 110 143, or 161 is also required.

 North Central Association has requirements that differ from state and college requirements.
 It requires that teachers in the schools they accredit have the following minimum preparation in each of their teaching fields: art, 24 semester hours in art; English, 24 semester hours in English, distributed appropriately among courses in literature or composition.
-Five semester hours in speech and/or journalism may be counted toward meeting this requirement; foreign language, 20 semester hours in each language taught; mathematics, 20 semester hours in mathematics; music, 24 semester hours in music; physical education, 20 semester hours in physical education; science, 24 semester hours in science, distributed appropriately in the subjects to which the teacher is assigned; social science, 24 semester hours in social studies, distributed appropriately in the subjects to which the teacher is assigned; speech, 24 semester hours in speech and dramatic arts or a minimum or 8 semester hours in speech plus sufficient additional work in English to total at least 24 semester hours.
+Five semester hours in speech and/or journalism may be counted toward meeting this requirement; foreign language, 20 semester hours in each language taught; mathematics, 20 semester hours in mathematics; music, 24 semester hours in music; physical education, 20 semester hours in physical education; science, 24 semester hours in science, distributed appropriately in the subjects to which the teacher is assigned; social science, 24 semester hours in social studies, distributed appropriately in the subjects to which the teacher is assigned; speech, 24 semester hours in speech and dramatic arts or a minimum of 8 semester hours in speech, plus sufficient additional work in English, to total at least 24 semester hours.

-The appropriate education courses for students in secondary programs are: 301, 303, 304, 307, 346, and a departmental 359.
+The appropriate education courses for students in secondary programs are: Education 216, 301, 303, 304, 307, 346, and a departmental 359.
+As of the Fall of 2001, all students in the Teacher Education Program must complete Education 216 before graduation.
+In addition, all Fall 2001 freshmen will be required to complete CPR/First Aid training.
+See the Education Department for details.

 Special education.
 Calvin College offers a program in special education, which leads to teacher certification at the elementary level as well as to K-12 endorsement as a teacher of students who are mentally impaired.
-Students in the program must complete the liberal arts core, the professional education requirements for elementary education, a concentration in special education, and a planned minor of at least 20 semester hours, and two tenweek directed teaching experiences.
+Students in the program must complete the liberal arts core, the professional education requirements for elementary education, a concentration in special education, and a planned minor of at least 20 semester hours, and two ten-week directed teaching experiences.